Jos Creese on Government Procurement

 But the issues run deeper than this, lying also within the sales methods and models from the private sector.
 Bidding techniques, terms and conditions, processes and engagement practices which have served the bottom line well in the past, now represent a significant barrier and also a commercial risk – either to leave alone, or to change.

-This is not news in 2015.
-In 2007 PWC published a report identifying that 80% of outsourcing contracts were having to be re-negotiated (not just in the public sector of course).
 In 2012 the Public Accounts Committee published a damning report titled “A Recipe for Rip-offs” which criticised the private sector and the public sector in equal measure.
 And in 2011 the Society of IT Management (Socitm), identified in research that outsourcing typically increased costs for local government.
 Something has been going wrong for some considerable time and we have not yet succeeded in dealing with it effectively.

 To be fair, things have improved and most of the old-style large-scale outsourcing deals we saw in the 1980s and 1990s are finally thankfully disappearing.
-G-cloud has certainly made a big difference recently, not just in providing a common basis for small and large companies to provide services into the public sector, but also to demonstrate that simpler and faster procurement is possible and delivers low risk and better outcomes.
+G-Cloud has certainly made a big difference recently, not just in providing a common basis for small and large companies to provide services into the public sector, but also to demonstrate that simpler and faster procurement is possible and delivers low risk and better outcomes.
 Of course, G-Cloud still needs to be more widely used, and is still developing – but it offers considerable hopes.

 Accelerating the pace of change is pressing – the public sector cannot wait, given the financial pressures and growing demands for simpler, intuitive, lower cost and more flexible IT.
 Small and medium size suppliers have tended to adapt more quickly than the large companies, offering new operating models for selling their services, offering greater flexibility and a different approach to managing risk.
 But the large companies are also changing and I have worked with several of the very big names who have fundamentally overhauled their way of doing business and are, as a result, easier to buy from and likely to retain their market share in competition with the smaller companies.